KiranKumarMalik/kirankumarmalik/README.md

 ⚡ I have completed my B-Tech Computer Science and Engineering from Centurion University of Technology and Management , BBSR , Odisha.

 ⚡ I am looking for career growth.
-Currently, I’m looking for for full-time opportunity and research projects in the field of Cloud Computing and to build up my career and skills.
+Currently, I’m looking for for full-time opportunity and research projects in the field of Cloud Computing, Data Analyst, Python Full-Stack Development and to build up my career and skills.

 - 👨‍💻 All of my projects are available at [https://kirankumarmalik.me/](https://kirankumarmalik.me/)